nordeim/vantage/docs/prompts.md

 ---

+awesome meticulous job so far!
+I ran the "bundle" job for you.
+Now, please meticulously proceed with the next steps in your planning.

+---

 Awesome understanding!
 Now, please meticulously review and analyze the "Project Requirements Document" v4.1 + patch to v4.2, to have a deep understanding of the WHAT, WHY and HOW of the project and its codebase design and architecture.

 ---